-For the holders of our common stock ("Common Stock") to:
+For the holders of our common stock ("Common Stock"):

-- 1. re-elect each of Spiro Rombotis and Dr. David U'Prichard as nominees for Class 2 directors to serve a three-year term expiring at the annual meeting in 2020; - 2. ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - approve a proposed amendment to the Company's 2015 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 600,000 shares; and - approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement.
+- 1. To re-elect each of Sir John Banham and Dr. Samuel L. Barker, nominees for Class 1 directors, to our Board of Directors; - 2.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - 3.
+To approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement; and - 4.
+To approve by an advisory vote the frequency of holding an advisory vote on the compensation of our named executive officers.

-Also at the annual meeting, the holders of our 6% Convertible Exchangeable Preferred Stock ("Preferred Stock") may re-elect Lloyd Sems, nominee for Class 2 director, to fill the directorship on our Board of Directors that has been created pursuant to the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock.
+Also at the annual meeting, the holders of our 6% Convertible Exchangeable Preferred Stock ("Preferred Stock") may re-elect Gregory T. Hradsky, nominee for Class 1 director, to fill the directorship on our Board of Directors that has been created pursuant to the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock.